PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 Zelenskyy’s outrage in contrast to Putin’s blasé attitude is consistent with the circumstances in which the two leaders find themselves.
-Putin intended for the conflict to be a swift one in which [the Ukrainian defenders would buckle before his superior military](https://www.vox.com/22954833/russia-ukraine-invasion-strategy-putin-kyiv), so the Russian leader opts for a messaging strategy that gives off an air of competence and nonchalance.
+Putin intended for the conflict to be a swift one in which [the Ukrainian defenders buckle before his superior military](https://www.vox.com/22954833/russia-ukraine-invasion-strategy-putin-kyiv), so the Russian leader opted for a messaging strategy that gives off an air of competence and nonchalance.
 On the opposing side, it makes sense that Zelenskyy, given the sudden state of emergency into which his country has been plunged, would double down on communicating negative sentiments.
-Undoubtedly, Zelenskyy needs international support more so than Putin does, and strong language is more likely to alert foreign countries to the severity of Ukraine’s plight.
+Undoubtedly, Zelenskyy needs international support more so than Putin does, and strong language is apt to alert foreign countries to the severity of Ukraine’s plight.

 Putin has been described by former Secretary of State Henry Kissinger as [“aloof.”](https://podcasts.google.com/feed/aHR0cHM6Ly93d3cub21ueWNvbnRlbnQuY29tL2QvcGxheWxpc3QvZDgzZjUyZTQtMjQ1NS00N2Y0LTk4MmUtYWI3OTAxMjBiOTU0LzUxNTU5MDhmLWE1MTUtNGJiZi1hYTEzLWFiODYwMGNlYzk1NC9hZTUyMjRiMy05ZWJiLTQ1YzItYmI1Zi1hYjg2MDBjZWM5NTkvcG9kY2FzdC5yc3M/episode/MTQxZmVmNzAtMjU2ZC00NDMwLWFhMWItYWVjZTAxMDRhNDVi?sa=X&ved=0CAYQuIEEahcKEwjItpm8qPL4AhUAAAAAHQAAAAAQAQ)